mines-erds/course-overviews/Module_1.md

 Python also has the added bonus of being open-source (i.e., free!), with TONS of specialized packages, customization, and support via discussion boards available.

-Sign up for the slack channel at https://softwareunderground.org/slack

 ## Think strategically instead of focusing on what data you may have.
 Too often companies say "we have some data, let's machine-learn it" instead of reflecting on what may be value-adding problems to solve (and thus data to collect).